Hip Hop Is Dead (song): Censorship

 On the album, both original and edited, the lyrics have been altered to remove profanities and gun references.
-The parts of the song when he says the word "nigga" is removed and replaced by other words, but it still keeps some words which are censored, including "Ganja".
+The parts of the song when Nas says the word "nigga," that term is removed and replaced by other words, but it still keeps some words which are censored, including "ganja".
 The original one can also be heard censored, when Nas says a profanity, the disc is scratched on words like "AK, ganja, nigga and ass" but has less censored words than the censored version, which blanks out the profanity.
 Some lines are changed into another line because it originally had profanity in it, when Nas says the line "Rich ass niggas is ridin' with three llamas", it is changed to "Quick fast trigger fingers on the llama".
 Also when Nas says the line "Cuz we love to talk on ass we gettin'" to "Cuz we love to talk on nasty chickens".
 The unedited version can be found on various mixtapes.
 The main part of the song that is constantly changed is the hook.
 The different versions of the hook are: